jlmelville/mize/cran-comments.md

 ## revdepcheck results

-We checked 1 reverse dependency from CRAN, comparing R CMD check results across CRAN and development versions of mize.
+We checked 2 reverse dependencies from CRAN, comparing R CMD check results across CRAN and development versions of mize.

 * We saw 0 new problems.